ibm-cloud-docs/virtualization/how-do-i-add-host-node-worker-another-pim.md

 Complete the following steps to add a host node as a worker of another in PIM:

-1. On the server that you designated as the controller, go to **Infrastructure > Hardware Nodes > New Hardware Node**.
+1. On the server that you designated as the Controller, go to **Infrastructure > Hardware Nodes > New Hardware Node**.
 2. Enter the IP address/username(root)/password of the remote hardware node and register.

-The new node resources are not immediately updated in the controller PIM.
+The new node resources are not immediately updated in the Controller PIM.
 {:tip}